+a) eSourcing module:

-- a) eSourcing module - This facilitates our tendering process.
-Tenders will be published, suppliers can submit bids and evaluations will be carried out, all within the module - By standardising the tendering process through an electronic system, we are ensuring compliance with EU regulations concerning public procurement and reducing the risk of not adhering to the key EU principles of transparency, equal treatment, and non-discrimination of suppliers. - b) Contract management module (progressively being implemented as contracts are let through e-sourcing). - Following completion of the tendering process and internal Governance, contracts will be awarded and managed via this module - Standard and bespoke terms and conditions are maintained within the module and applied to contracts, helping to ensure consistency and coherence across all commodity areas. - The module also allows contract expiry dates to be notified so that re-let activity can be commenced in good time, helping to prevent any gaps in contract cover which could impact on continuity of supply to the customer - Contract amendments will be issued through the module which will assist in coherence and configuration control and ensure all parties have access to the up to date contract documents.
+- This module facilitates our tendering process.
+Tenders will be published, suppliers can submit bids and evaluations will be carried out, all within the module - By standardising the tendering process through an electronic system, we are ensuring compliance with EU regulations concerning public procurement and reducing the risk of not adhering to the key EU principles of transparency, equal treatment, and non-discrimination of suppliers.

+b) Virtual Supply Master (VSM)

+- This module facilitates supplier registration and account details - All suppliers must first register with us, through the LSL portal.
+Once the proposed registration is validated and accepted, suppliers will then be able to request access to live tenders by contacting us at eSourcing-Support@leidos.com